Historic Riggs Field

 Locker Rooms

-Clemson's Game Day locker rooms is strategically located beneath the stadium seating, specifically designed to provide seamless access to the field when it is time for the game.
+Clemson's Game Day locker room is strategically located beneath the stadium seating, specifically designed to provide seamless access to the field when it is time for the game.
 These facilities are frequently occupied both prior to and after games, facilitating the close proximity of players and fostering an atmosphere intended to heighten their adrenaline levels.
-Moreover, these spaces offer a convenient setting for reviewing and refining final plays before taking on their opponents.

 Soccer Operations Complex